top of page

-2025, 4K video from a found, demagnetized and damaged VHS tape, digitized and processed through AI video software, sound, 45’’ loop, modified found furniture plywood, plexiglass, projector, speakers, variable dimentions.
+2025, 4K video from a found, demagnetized and damaged VHS tape, digitized and processed through video software, sound, 42’’ loop, modified found furniture plywood, plexiglass, projector, speakers, variable dimensions.

-A twitch of cows’ ears — bodily, nervous, almost mechanical detail — emerges and merges with details of performers feet in a TV show and the demagnetized, flickering matter of a found VHS tape, on which glimpses of holiday rural landscape and a TV spectacle were recorded years ago.
-The damaged support, nearly unreadable in some parts, is digitized and processed by an artificial intelligence software.
+Nervous twitches of cows’ ears bodily emerge and merge with the demagnetized, flickering matter of a found VHS tape, on which glimpses of rural landscape were recorded years ago.
+The damaged support, nearly unreadable in some parts, is digitized and processed by software.
 The tape, an organism altered by time, engages with the correction algorithm — a continuation of its analog alterations — generating errors and rhythms, breathing, mutating.

 The image does not represent; it behaves.
 Within the loop, the video matter turns into an unstable surface.
 Its elements merge into a single body — all at once actors and co-authors of the image — forming a painterly unexpected choreography.

-The details — cows’ movements and of dancing feet — and the tape’s glitch mirror each other, producing a tension between performativity and unconsciousness, subject and matter, decay, memory and regeneration.
-The video, its time-line, the editing, the close-ups, defuse the idea of performance, memory and souvenir, the images thus become a minimal ecosystem, capable of generating both a new landscape and a new organism.
+The video defuses the idea of memory and souvenir, of domestication, and the ubiquitous, stereotyped and functional images.
+The tape becomes a minimal ecosystem, capable of generating both a new landscape and a new organism.
 The work explores an ecology of the image — where every support, body, or sign, as a residue of function, reactivates itself and comes alive.

 The distorted sounds — a loop of the original tape’s audio, some trumpet scales rehearsals, a pulsating remix created by the artist and a metronome — act as devices of translation, rhythm and disorientation.
 The sculptural display, a found modified plywood furniture, creates a body, both familiar and unfamiliar.